showSidebars ==

 Some key applications of her research are in healthcare and emergency management.
 For example, international emergency management organisations such as The International Red Cross need to determine the quantity of medical supplies to distribute across assistance centres around the world in preparation for an emergency or disaster that has yet to take place.
 The challenge in this situation is to find a desirable way to allocate resources under uncertainty, that is, before the emergency occurs.

-“Since emergency response is time sensitive, we cannot rely on resource reallocation after the emergency occurs,” says Associate Professor Xue.
+“Since emergency response is time sensitive, we cannot rely on resource reallocation after the emergency occurs,” says Xue.
 She explains that it could be too time-consuming or too costly to redistribute medical resources after the uncertainty is resolved.

-Associate Professor Xue elaborated on how medical supplies, which are often limited in quantity, should be allocated to various assistance centres and the conundrum of having to “sacrifice” some places when allocating more to others.
+Xue elaborated on how medical supplies, which are often limited in quantity, should be allocated to various assistance centres and the conundrum of having to “sacrifice” some places when allocating more to others.
 “When dealing with uncertainties, we have to consider the trade-offs that come with every decision we make,” she says.

 If the amount of the resource assigned to an assistance centre turns out to exceed its realised need, some of the resource is wasted.
 On the other hand, if the assigned amount falls short of the centre’s realised need, it will not have enough resources to meet the demands of the injured.
 In the case of healthcare and emergency services, such outcomes are much harder to deal with.
-Associate Professor Xue elaborates, “Comparatively, the miscalculation of the demand of a public library, for example, has less serious impact.
+Xue elaborates, “Comparatively, the miscalculation of the demand of a public library, for example, has less serious impact.
 The library could end up being underutilised or overcrowded—but this is a mild quandary compared to a situation where lives are at stake.”

 Despite the difficulty of these decisions, they must still be made.
-This is where economists including Associate Professor Xue offer valuable insights on how the best outcome—one that advances the wellbeing of all individuals in aggregate—can be achieved.
+This is where economists including Xue offer valuable insights on how the best outcome—one that advances the wellbeing of all individuals in aggregate—can be achieved.
 “It’s a very relevant issue, and what makes this research area so meaningful,” she says.

 Feature on Prof Chang Pao Li, Associate Professor of Economics